• Home

 Lighting is obviously the most visible form of security after dark.
 Good lighting is what makes us feel safe.
 Lighting should allow you to read building numbers, safely navigate the walkways from your car to your door, and identify a potential threat at 100 feet.

 Lighting technology has improved and so has the cost efficiency of providing adequate illumination.
-For a bright white light, I recommend the use of metal-halide fixtures, especially for large parking lot areas and thoroughfares.
+For bright white light, I recommend the use of metal-halide or LED fixtures, especially for large parking lot areas and thoroughfares.

 Apartment Security Technology: Security Trends